Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Daily and Weekly Checks

 Operators should check displayed temperatures multiple times daily.
-Additionally, doors should be inspected for gasket damage, and any ice buildup around evaporators or floors should be reported.
-Furthermore, the area around the condensing unit must be kept clear of debris and obstructions.
+Doors should be inspected for gasket damage, and any ice buildup around evaporators or floors should be reported.
+The area around the condensing unit must be kept clear of debris and obstructions.

 Monthly Maintenance

 Monthly tasks include cleaning condenser coils (a dirty condenser is the single biggest cause of efficiency loss), checking refrigerant pressures, inspecting door gaskets and hinges, and verifying alarm functionality.
-Moreover, drain lines should be flushed to prevent blockages.
+Drain lines should also be flushed to prevent blockages.

 Annual Servicing